rajinder-yadav/dm-css/README.md

 ### Height scaling down

+Negative font height get incrementally smaller and follow a scale from 0.9 to 0.3 reduced by a fix delta of 0.1.

 When a font height is scaled down, the values become a fraction of the root font height.

-The negative scale reduces font height successively by a factor of __10%__.

 You will notice in the Style-Notation, scaled down fonts have a leading "-" dash before the value, this can be consider negative scaled values.